29 marketing tips for a successful contractor lead generation strategy

 Customers don’t buy features, they buy benefits.
 To really attract and keep the attention of our ideal customer – they need see the benefits we offer – what is in it for them.

-So what exactly are benefits.
-For example, the benefits of a kitchen renovation are:
+For example, in the construction industry we could say the benefits of a kitchen renovation are:

 - to save space